Noxx-7/Skynet/README.md

 ---

 ## 📄 License
-MIT License - See LICENSE file for details
+Apache License - See LICENSE file for details

 ---

 **Built with ❤️ for the AI development community**

-*Version 2.0.0 | Production Ready | No Login Required*